postman-open-technologies/augur/docs/new-install.md

 # Please reboot after this.
 ```
+If you run into trouble installing TensorFlow, this might be for two reasons:

+- disk space
+- memory

+Consider using a larger vm.
+If run on EC2 an instance AMI of t2-large or more powerful is recommended.
+If you run into memory or disk space problems during installation, chances are your vm is under-provisioned for running Augur with more than 50 repositories.

 ### RabbitMQ Configuration
 The default timeout for RabbitMQ needs to be set on Ubuntu 22.x.